Sagittarius and the Nine of Wands' Tarot Card Meaning

-On Tuesday the 12th we’ll begin the final lunar cycle of 2023 with a New Moon in Sagittarius.
-To help us finish strong, I’m calling on the Nine of Wands for insight and perseverance.
+To help us finish 2025 with strength and passion, today I’m calling on the Nine of Wands for insight and perseverance.

 The Nine of Wands is a card we can anchor to when we’ve got more commitments than time, but it all needs to get done.